Table of Contents

 Paw Scrape Symptoms

 Most paw scrapes aren’t too severe.
 Refusing to put weight on the paw, limping, excessive licking of the paw, and whining are all symptoms of paw scrapes.
-If you notice any swelling, bleeding, or loose skin on the pad, seek veterinary attention; a foreign object may be stuck in the paw and this can lead to infection or abscess.
+If you notice any swelling, bleeding, or loose skin on the pad, seek veterinary attention; a foreign object may be stuck in the paw, and this can lead to a bacterial infection.
 Remember, pet insurance covers common injuries like paw scrapes, saving you money.

 Treatment for Paw Scrapes

-Veterinary treatment for more severe scrapes can involve stitches, bandages, or a round of antibiotics to prevent infection.
+Veterinary treatment for more severe scrapes can involve a thorough wound cleaning, stitches, bandages, or a round of antibiotics to prevent or treat infection.
+If your puppy’s paw pads are especially painful, your vet may prescribe a pain medication.
 If you do see your vet, don’t forget to file your dog insurance claim!

 How To Prevent Paw Scrapes